irishgordo/harvester-wiki/Issue-Management.md

     C --> I[Discuss with users and team members]
     I --> J{Is it development-related?}
     J -- No, it's Q&A --> K[No milestone needed.
-Close it after answering.
+Close it after answering]
     J -- Yes --> L[Set milestone]
     L --> D
 ```